Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

     All products and their variants are displayed in the product list.
   - **Hide variants**
     No variants are displayed in the product list.
-  For detailed information, see [Select a variant view](../Operation/04_ManageView.md#select-a-variant-view).

 - ![Columns](../../Assets/Icons/Columns.png "[Columns]") Columns (x)
   Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.